 I think the stuff just plain sucks.
 It’s like somebody cut up tiny pieces of cardboard, mixed in some sugar, and stuck it in crappy little pouches with a few freeze-dried berries.
 The only time I really purposefully eat it is if I’m camping.
 It’s barely worth the energy it takes to microwave it.

 This was not always my view on the stuff.
 There was a period in my life where I thought that oatmeal was instant oatmeal.
 I didn’t realize that oatmeal existed that didn’t come in microwaveable packaging.
 Once I made the jump to real rolled oats (and then steel-cut oats) I never really looked back – sacrificing some time for flavor and extra fiber.

 The only category that instant oatmeal can claim a win in is time.
 Real oatmeal (especially steel-cut oatmeal) takes time to make.
-But, thanks to a tip off from a friend (Thanks Sean), this is the definitive way to make delicious oatmeal that takes the same amount of time to make as instant oatmeal and tastes like NOT cardboard.
+But, thanks to a tip off from a friend (Thanks Sean), this method teaches you how to make instant oatmeal that takes the same amount of time to make as instant oatmeal and tastes like NOT cardboard.

 Oh… it’s also cheaper.